Smira87/Loop_Finder/README.md

-A py script thst finds all loops in example undirected graph.
+A py script that finds all loops in example undirected graph.

 Example Graph (Script counts all loops for node D, but you can change it):